Eligibility page header

 Updated AEPS-3 cutoff scores available

-Since publication of AEPS-3, subsequent rounds of field test data expanded the sample size at targeted age intervals and resulted in adjusted cutoff scores in seven developmental areas in 2022.
-These cutoff scores were generally higher than previously published cutoff scores across most areas of AEPS-3.
-Additional analysis with early childhood experts was undertaken on the cutoff scores in the Social-Communication area and scores were adjusted further in 2023.
+Since publication of AEPS-3, subsequent rounds of data collection expanded the sample size at target age intervals and resulted in adjusted cutoff scores in seven developmental areas.
+The updated cutoff scores released in 2024 are generally higher than previously published cutoff scores across most areas of AEPS-3, with Fine Motor, Gross Motor, Literacy, and Math cutoff scores decreasing in a few age intervals.

 Access updated cutoff scores